 When one asks why no rules have been written, one is told that the community is not yet ready to support them; education must precede rules.
-But the education actually in progress means harmless chemicals into the air.
-The massive influx of population has also caused a building boom-with large offices made of cement and glass, and larger apartment buildings, likewise consuming vast amounts of energy and materials.
+But the education actually in progress makes no mention of obligations to land over and above those dictated by self-interest.
+The net result is that we have more education but less soil, fewer healthy woods, and as many floods as in 1937.